 The Computer graphics throughout the film has come out commendable.
-Especially the visualization and animation of the watch auto assembling and disassembling are world class.
+Especially the visualization and animation of the watch auto assembling and disassembling are world-class.
 So is the location set created for the laboratory and Mani’s watch shop.
-Music is said to be Oscar winner A.R.Rahman, regretably none of the songs were memorable.
+Music is said to be Oscar winner A.R.Rahman, regrettably, none of the songs was memorable.

 In the time travel genre attempts in Tamil cinema, I really enjoyed Indru Netru Naalai (2015) as its screenplay kept the suspense going till the end, was dosed with good comedy throughout and was scientifically well portrayed too.
 Compared to that, 24 by Director Vikram Kumar fails to impress, even though it had benefited from enormous “star” power.
 I felt the screenplay could’ve had a thrill factor had it started the narration from the young Mani’s point of view, rather than from Dr Sethuraman’s time and his invention unravelling everything in the first ten minutes.